Academic Catalog and Handbooks

 PSYC 340 Physiological Psychology (4 Credits)

-A survey of psychological topics of psychology from the biological perspective.
-Topics may include behavior genetics, neuroanatomy, sensation and perception, learning and memory, drives, emotion, language and abnormal behavior.
-Physiological psychology typically includes a hands-on laboratory component involving either empirical research with rats or sheep brain anatomy.
+A survey of psychological topics from the biological perspective.
+Topics may include neuroanatomy, neurodevelopment, sensation and perception, sleep, learning and memory, emotion, language, brain damage/neuroplasticity, drug addiction, and psychological disorders.
+Depending on instructor, course may also include a hands-on laboratory component such as sheep brain anatomy.
 Fall and Spring.

 Prerequisites: PSYC 111 or PSYC 111Z or HONR 220E